 When you work and pay Social Security taxes, you earn "credits" toward Social Security benefits.
-The number of credits you need to get retirement benefits depends on when you were born.
+The number of credits you need to receive retirement benefits depends on when you were born.
 If you were born in 1929 or later, you need 40 credits (10 years of work).

 If you stop working before you have enough credits to qualify for benefits, the credits will remain on your Social Security record.
-If you return to work later, you can add more credits to qualify.
+If you return to work later, we will add more credits based on the amount you earn.
 We can't pay any retirement benefits until you have the required number of credits.